UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Acceptance Tests

 * Visitor clicks a sign-up button
-* Visitor enters their required information like full name and email
+* Visitor enters their required information like full name, email, and password
 * Visitor clicks confirm sign-up button
 * Account information is saved in some database
+* Visitor then checks their email account to verify their account
+* Visitor confirms their account by hitting a confirm account button within the email
-* Visitor gets re-directed to the home page signed into their account
+* Visitor gets re-directed to the home page asking them to log into their account
+* Visitor enters their email and password and if done so correctly, will be redirected to the home page otherwise they will get an error message to try entering their info again

 ```